macmillanpublishers/bookmaker/README.md

 * frontcover.
 Required for ebook.
 If not found, Bookmaker will fail :cry:.

-## Required Folder Structure
+## Folder Structure

-The Bookmaker toolchain requires a specific folder structure and sequence of parent folders in order to function correctly.
-The requirements are as follows:

-* The *conversion folder* is the folder where files to be converted should be dropped.
-It should contain _only_ the file to be converted.
-* *submitted_images*: This is where any images (including book front cover) should be placed before initiating the conversion.
-This should live at the same level as the conversion folder.
-* *done*: This is where completed conversion will be archived automatically by Bookmaker.
-This should live at the same level as the conversion and submitted_images folders.
+By default, Bookmaker will look for all files (images, config.json) in the same folder as the input file, and create the output folders there as well.
+However, you can specify a custom submission folder and done folder in config.rb.

 Additionally, the following directory structures are required:

 * All supplemental resources (saxon, zip) should live in the same parent folder, at the same level (i.e., they should be siblings to each other).
 * All bookmaker scripts (including WordXML-to-HTML, HTMLBook, and covermaker) should live within the same parent folder, at the same level.
 * A folder must exist for storing log files.
 This can live anywhere.
 * A temporary working directory should be created, where Bookmaker can perform the conversions before archiving the final files.
 This can live anywhere.

-Paths for the above four folders can be configured in config.rb.
+Paths for all of the above four folders should be configured in config.rb.
 See the installation instructions below for details.

 ## Dependencies